JohnTomasTaylor/NetworkMLGroup14/README.md

 If you use or adapt this repository, please cite:

 > Zimu Zhao, John Taylor, Daniele Belfiore, Ahmed Abdelmalek
-> "Graph-Based Neural Networks for EEG Seizure Detection: A Comparative Analysis"
+> "GCN+LSTM for EEG Seizure Detection"
 > EPFL, 2025